BenRamo06/PySpark/README.md

         take(): returns n number of elements from the RDD

-        saceAsTextFile(): serve the resultant RDD as a text file
+        saveAsTextFile(): serve the resultant RDD as a text file

         getNumPartitions(): used to know how partitions have the RDD.